mojofunk/ardour-docs/bugs/untracked.md

 - Unable to undo cancelled drag of MIDI event.
 Pressing the Esc key to cancel drag of MIDI note event moves the event without adding ability to undo/redo.

-- What is the black "Ghost note" being drawn in draw mode when over a MIDI region

-- Black Ghost note in Draw mode does not reflect correct length of added midi event.

 - Drawing MIDI events across region boundaries indicates incorrect note placement? debatable whether ghost note should be shown past region end